AzisabaNetwork/LoreEditor/README.md

 Packet-level item lore modification for Spigot and its forks.

+## ⚠️Warning

+This plugin only supports versions listed in the [Modrinth page](https://modrinth.com/plugin/loreeditor).
+Other versions will NOT work.

+Check your server version before downloading the plugin!

 ## Features

 - Add lore lines to items, without affecting an actual item.